-In AY 2016-2017 the target of was not met in the Fall (75%).
-In the Spring 2017 semester, the target was met (90%).
-However, it is more important that the Spring numbers for Qualifying Juries be considered, as this is most often the students' first or third attempt at the Qualifying Jury.
+Analysis: In AY 2017-2018 the target of was met in the Fall (90%).
+In the Spring 2018 semester, the target was not met (69%).
+While the Spring 2018 percentage is unusual, it is important to note that the Spring attempt at the Qualifying Jury is most often the students' first or third attempt at the Qualifying Jury.
 The second attempt (usually taken in the Fall) is typically a student who needs more time to pass the Qualifying Jury.
+It is likely that there were a larger number of first-attempt students for Spring 2018, which accounts for the lower numbers.
+Although, this is not a common occurrence, it is worth monitoring to assure that these students pass on the second attempt.
 Students can take the Qualifying Jury up to three times (in consecutive semesters).
 Due to the high standards needed for this professional degree, it is not uncommon for students to have two or three attempts at the Qualifying Jury.
 This explains the discrepancy between percentages between Fall and Spring semesters.
 If there are more first-time qualifying juries attempted, it is expected that the percentage of students passing will likely be lower.

-However, all students who attempted the Senior Recital in AY 2017-18 passed (16).
+However, all students who attempted the Senior Recital in AY 2018-19 passed (24).
 This is an important measure, as the Senior Recital is a capstone event in their degree.
-The fact that the ideal target (100%) was met in this measure is important to note for our department, as it means the student is demonstrating this knowledge/ability at their capstone event.
-The lower number of students passing the Qualifying Jury is indicative of the fact that this is a "mid-degree" measure that helps us determine where a student's weakness is, and how to address them.
-This area of the SLO has shown that our response to student's mid-degree is working in a positive manner.
+The fact that the ideal target (100%) was met in this measure is important to note for the department, as it means the student is demonstrating this knowledge/ability at their capstone event.
+The lower number of students passing the Qualifying Jury is indicative of the fact that this is a "mid-degree" measure that helps us determine where a student's weaknesses are, and how to address them.
+This area of the SLO has shown that faculty response to students' mid-degree is working in a positive manner.

-The analysis of 75%/90% passing rate for this SLO is evidence that the student learning is taking place, as most of these students are passing the Qualifying Jury by the third attempt.
-The plan of action was to ensure that the passing numbers from Spring 2017 rose in the Fall 2017 semester, as this would indicate students taking the Qualifying Jury for a second attempt.
+The analysis of 69% and 93% passing rate for this SLO is evidence that the student learning is taking place, as most of these students are passing the Qualifying Jury by the third attempt.
+The plan of action was to ensure that the passing numbers from Spring 2018 rose in the Fall 2018 semester, as this would indicate students taking the Qualifying Jury for a second attempt.
 Each applied professor has individualized methods and lessons to focus on scales, technique, fundamental tone production, and repertoire-which allows for highly personalized responses and practice plans to address areas of weakness for each student.
-This measure was helpful, in that the Fall 2017 numbers were higher than the Fall 2016 numbers.
+This measure was helpful, in that the Fall 2018 numbers were like the Fall 2017 numbers.

-In comparison, this year's (AY 2017-2018) having implemented the plan of action from AY 2016-2017 to ensure higher passing rates as students are at their 2nd or 3rd attempt at the Qualifying Jury resulted in 90% of students attempting Qualifying Juries passed in Fall 2017.
-The growth from 75% to 90% meets the target.
+In comparison, this year's (AY 2018-2019) having implemented the plan of action from AY 2017-2018 to ensure higher passing rates as students are at their 2nd or 3rd attempt at the Qualifying Jury resulted in 88% of students attempting Qualifying Juries passed in Fall 2018.
+The stability from 90% to 88% meets the target.
 The analysis reflects the improvement and growth in student learning is a direct result of the department-wide push to ensure students attempting the Qualifying Jury for the 2nd and 3rd are meeting standards throughout the semester.
 In continuously striving to improve, the faculty has discussed more performance opportunities in front of small audiences be provided for students nearing their Qualifying Jury.
 These studio class, master class, and elective and/or shared recital experiences provide valuable experience in performing at a professional level in front of an audience.
 Another course of action under consideration is providing some instruction in master classes on dealing with Performance Anxiety and Musician's Health Issues.